The ‘Ides’ Have It The Best Skiing In March

 What About Utah?

-We know someone will ask the million-dollar question.
-What about Utah?
-Well, based on the long-term averages, Utah’s snowfall is VERY consistent so there really isn’t a BEST month to go for snowfall.
-Nearly every month from December through March averages around 80”.
+We know someone is ready to drop the “big air” question: What about Utah?
+Based on long-term averages, Utah’s snowfall is extremely consistent, so there isn’t really a single “best” month for snow.
+From December through March, nearly every month averages around 80 inches.

 Deep Snowpack